 Defend their chosen policy on holding individual secrets in couple or family therapy

-Video format; Total running time 2 hours, 4 minutes
+Recorded Video Format (non-interactive); Total running time 2 hours, 4 minutes

 Law and Ethics

 NAADAC Counselor Skill Group 8: Legal, Ethical, and Professional Development